microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Module DMF Callbacks
 --------------------

-This section enumerates and explains the DMF specific callbacks that Modules can register for and receive.
+This section enumerates and explains the DMF-specific callbacks that Modules can register for and receive.

 This is a list of all DMF callbacks: